 For makers · TPU-ready · Parametric STL

-Functional 3D printed insoles.
+Functional 3D printed custom insoles.

-Custom STL files.
+STL files.
 No CAD.

 Material path TPU-ready geometry for flexible functional prints